kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Decreased level of circulating ADH

 #### Answer: B. Increased baseline vagal tone - *FALSE* = D. Increased renin secretion from the juxtaglomerular apparatus - TRUE
-- The patient in this clinical scenario is in haemorrhagic shock as a result of acute external blood loss.
-The human body responds to acute haemorrhage by activating four major physiological systems: the haematological, cardiovascular, renal and neuroendocrine systems.
+- Patient is in haemorrhagic shock as a result of acute blood loss
+- Body responds to acute haemorrhage by activating 4 major systems:
+	1. Haematological
+	2. Cardiovascular
+	3. Renal
+	4. Neuroendocrine

+##### Haematological System
-- The haematological system responds to an acute severe blood loss by activating the coagulation cascade and contracting the bleeding vessels (by means of local thromboxane A2 release).
-In addition, platelets are activated (also by means of local thromboxane A2 release) and form an immature clot on the bleeding source.
-The damaged vessel exposes collagen, which subsequently causes fibrin deposition and stabilisation of the clot.
-About 24 h are needed for complete clot fibrination and mature formation.
+- Haematological system responds to an acute severe blood loss by activating the coagulation cascade and contracting the bleeding vessels (by means of local thromboxane A2 release)
+- In addition, platelets are activated (also by means of local thromboxane A2 release) and form an immature clot on the bleeding source
+- The damaged vessel exposes collagen, which subsequently causes fibrin deposition and stabilisation of the clot
+- About 24 h are needed for complete clot fibrination and mature formation.

+##### Cardiovascular System
-- The cardiovascular system initially responds to hypovolaemic shock by increasing the heart rate, increasing myocardial contractility and constricting peripheral blood vessels.
-This response occurs secondary to an increased release of noradrenaline (norepinephrine) and decreased baseline vagal tone (regulated by the baroreceptors in the carotid arch, aortic arch, left atrium and pulmonary vessels).
-The cardiovascular system also responds by redistributing blood to the brain, heart and kidneys and away from the skin, muscle and GI tract.
+- Cardiovascular system initially responds to hypovolaemic shock by increasing the heart rate, increasing myocardial contractility and constricting peripheral blood vessels
+- This response occurs secondary to an increased release of noradrenaline (norepinephrine) and decreased baseline vagal tone (regulated by the baroreceptors in the carotid arch, aortic arch, left atrium and pulmonary vessels)
+- The cardiovascular system also responds by redistributing blood to the brain, heart and kidneys and away from the skin, muscle and GI tract.

+##### Renal System
-- The renal system responds to haemorrhagic shock by stimulating an increase in renin secretion from the juxtaglomerular apparatus.
-Renin converts angiotensinogen to angiotensin I, which subsequently is converted to angiotensin II by the lungs and liver.
-Angiotensin II has two main effects, both of which help to reverse haemorrhagic shock: vasoconstriction of arteriolar smooth muscle and stimulation of aldosterone secretion by the adrenal cortex.
-Aldosterone is responsible for active sodium reabsorption and subsequent water conservation.
+- Renal system responds to haemorrhagic shock by stimulating an increase in renin secretion from the juxtaglomerular apparatus.
+- Renin converts angiotensinogen to angiotensin I, which subsequently is converted to angiotensin II by the lungs and liver
+- Angiotensin II has two main effects, both of which help to reverse haemorrhagic shock:
+	1. vasoconstriction of arteriolar smooth muscle
+	2. stimulation of aldosterone secretion by the adrenal cortex
+- Aldosterone is responsible for active sodium reabsorption and subsequent water conservation

+##### Neuroendocrine System
-- The neuroendocrine system responds to haemorrhagic shock by causing an increase in circulating ADH.
-ADH is released from the posterior pituitary gland in response to a decrease in blood pressure (as detected by baroreceptors) and a decrease in the sodium concentration (as detected by osmoreceptors).
-ADH indirectly leads to an increased reabsorption of water and sodium by the distal tubule, collecting ducts and loop of Henle.
+- Neuroendocrine system responds to haemorrhagic shock by causing an increase in circulating ADH
+- ADH is released from the posterior pituitary gland in response to a decrease in blood pressure (as detected by baroreceptors) and a decrease in the sodium concentration (as detected by osmoreceptors)
+- ADH indirectly leads to an increased reabsorption of water and sodium by the distal tubule, collecting ducts and loop of Henle.

 Questions 2.51-2.60